-The bias voltage dependence of the occupancies in Zones were plotted in Figure 9.
-In order to normalize the occupancies in different zones, the thresholds were re-scaled so that the thresholds of 1×10^{-3} occupancy at 200 volts of Zones were to be the same.
-This was done after the gain calibration with the strip region.
+The bias voltage dependence of the occupancies in Zones 1-4 were plotted in Figure 9.
+In order to normalize the occupancies in different zones, the thresholds were re-scaled so that the threshold at $1 \times 10^{-3}$ occupancy at 200 volts of each zone was the same to the average of the four zones.
+This was done after the gain of each zone was calibrated with its strip-region charge collection.
 The occupancies at the re-scaled threshold of 1 fC were then plotted as a function of the bias voltage.